Tobias, Nebraska

 Tobias is a village in Saline County, Nebraska, United States.
-The population was 106 at the 2010 census.
+As of the 2020 census, Tobias had a population of 114.

 History

-Tobias was platted in 1884 when the railroad was extended to that point.
+Tobias was laid out in 1884 when the railroad was extended to the area.
 It was named for Tobias Castor, a local settler.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.26 sqmi, all land.